bubbles0430/MotorPH-Data-Analytics-MS1/README.md

 - Jupyter Notebook
 - Anaconda

-## Python Script
+## Python Scripts

-`MotorPH_Product_Analysis.py`
+`MotorPH_Preprocessing.py` – cleans the raw datasets and produces the cleaned CSV files.

-The script contains the Python/pandas workflow used to generate the descriptive statistics and findings presented in the Milestone 1 report.
+`MotorPH_Product_Analysis.py` – contains the Python/pandas workflow used to generate the descriptive statistics and findings presented in the Milestone 1 report.